John-Cassidy/CarAuctionNextNet/README.md

 How to build a microservices based app using .Net, NextJS, IdentityServer, RabbitMQ running on Docker and Kubernetes

+You can find the updated 2024 repository for the Udemy Course [here](https://github.com/TryCatchLearn/carsties-2024)

 ## dotnet tools

 ```powershell